Best AI Medical Scribe Australia 2026:

 ANZ-first integrations built for specialist PMS systems

 Medow's integrations are built for the APAC specialist and hospital PMS landscape that the other tools on this list deprioritise.
-Bi-directional API connections with Genie, Gentu, Elixir, and Meditech mean appointments, patient demographics, and completed documents sync automatically: Genie every 10 minutes, Gentu minuteto-minute.
+Bi-directional API connections with Genie, Gent, Shexie, Elixir, and Meditech mean appointments, patient demographics, and completed documents sync automatically: Genie every 10 minutes, Gentu minuteto minute.
 For New Zealand clinics using Elixir, Medow is the only tool on this list offering a native bi-directional integration.
 Hospital doctors can search patients by room number and push notes directly into Meditech during ward rounds.

 See how Medow works for specialists